 Kadie has recently completed a year long residency at the Florence Trust and will be exhibiting at New Art Projects, London 31st Aug – Sat 28th Oct 2017.

 In 2016 Kadie received funding from The Henry Moore Foundation for the touring project Strange Loop as part of artist collective Captain Lightfoot.
-Recent exhibitions include Strange Loop, Babel Gallery, Norway and Gallery EX14, Dresden, Germany.
-Upcoming exhibitions for 2017 include The Florence Trust Summer show which will mark the end of her current residency and Kadie Salmon & Talwyst at New Art Projects which will showcase her new body of work.
+Recent exhibitions include Strange Loop, Babel Gallery, Norway and Gallery EX14, Dresden, Germany and her solo exhibition at New Art Projects in 2017.

 Born Scotland, 1986 Lives and works in London and Edinburgh Education 2007-2009 MFA Sculpture, Edinburgh College of Art, Edinburgh 2003-2007 BA (Hons) Sculpture (1), Edinburgh College of Art, Edinburgh Selected and Forthcoming Exhibitions 2018 Memory Palace, Gallery Amu, Prague